EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud.md

 ## Step 1: Defining a Model

-A model is the abstraction of the features of an object that is connected to IoT hub.
-The device model defines the features of a device, including attributes, measuring points, services, and events.
+A model is the abstraction of the features of an object that is connected to the IoT Hub.
+The device model defines the features of a device, including its attributes, measurement points, services, and events.

-1. In the EnOS Console, click **Model** from the left navigation panel.
+1. In the EnOS Management Console, click **Model** from the left navigation menu.

-2. Click **New Model**, and provide the following settings in the **New Model** window:
+2. Click **New Model**, enter the following in the **New Model** window, and click **OK**.
     - Identifier: SmartBattery_Model_a01
     - Model Name: SmartBattery_Model_a01
     - Category: NA